denyspoltorak/metapatterns-website/metapatterns/content/part-1--foundations-of-software-architecture/arranging-communication/comparison-of-communication-styles.md

 +++
 weight = 5
-title = "Comparison of communication styles" description = Orchestration is good when there are many complex scenarios, choreography - for simple highly loaded systems, shared data - for data-centric domains.
+title = "Comparison of communication styles" description = "Orchestration is good when there are many complex scenarios, choreography - for simple highly loaded systems, shared data - for data-centric domains."
 +++

 # Comparison of communication styles